 Random mutations provide variations that help a species survive.
 Mutations in regulator genes in particular can quickly result in radically new variations in the organization of the body and its important structures.
 As a consequence, changes in these genes can result in a greater likelihood that at least some individuals will have variations that will allow them to survive during times of extinction level events.
 In this situation, subsequent generations would be significantly changed from the generations before the period of severe natural selection.
 In other words, regulator genes probably play an important part in the rapid change phases of punctuated evolution.
-Short-lived species with quick generation replacement times usually evolve at a faster rate than do large, long-lived species.
-This is because new genetic variations may be selected for or against depending on the environment at the time.
+Shortlived species with quick generation replacement times usually evolve at a faster rate than do large, long-lived species.
+This is because new genetic variations mormally appear each generation as a consequence of mutation in sex cells.
+Those variations may be selected for or against depending on the environment at the time.
 As a consequence, quicker reproductive cycles generally result in speeded up species divergence.
 It is not surprising that there are far more species of insects and microscopic organisms than species of large trees and big animals such as elephants, horses, and humans.